List of pharmaceutical companies

 This listing is limited to those independent companies and subsidiaries notable enough to have their own articles in Wikipedia.
-Both going concerns and defunct firms are included, as well as firms that were part of the pharmaceutical industry at some time in their existence.
+Both going concerns and defunct firms are included, as well as firms that were part of the pharmaceutical industry at some time in their existence, provided they were engaged in the production of human (as opposed to veterinary) therapeutics.
 Included here are companies engaged not only in pharmaceutical development, but also supply chain management and device development, including compounding pharmacies.

-Retail pharmacies; firms specialized in the collection, fractionation and distribution of human blood; and medical device manufacturers where the device is not related to pharmaceutical administration are not included.
-Entry titles have been shortened in a number of cases, so that if the article title of a company is "XYZ Pharma", for instance, the entry will appear here as "XYZ".
+Firms with no marketed products but which are working on pharmaceutical development as well as mature firms with a post-marketed portfolios have been included here.